DMEthier/inla_spatial_cbc/README.md

 # inlaSVCBC
-Repo for developing spatially varying coefficient models for analysis of CBC using R-INLA
+Repo for developing spatially varying coefficient models for analysis of CBC using R-INLA.